 - A boolean is the simplest data type; it’s either

 In computer science, booleans are used a lot.
 This has to do with how computers work internally.
 Many operations inside a computer come down to a simple “true or false.”
+It’s important to note, that in Python a Boolean value starts with an upper-case letter:

 In Python, we use booleans in combination with conditional statements to control the flow of a program: